Learn. Practice. Perform.

 The goal is to reach a point where the execution of basic skills becomes ingrained, even automatic.
 Legendary UCLA basketball coach, John Wooden, always stressed fundamentals before creativity.
 He also made a habit of covering new material in the first half of practice.
-That gave players the chance to apply the new material to practice in the second half.
+That gave players the chance to apply the new material in practice during the second half.

 Left-brain and right-brain discussions are familiar to most people.
 The left (logical) side of the brain is the home of rational thought, reasoning, calculating and thinking through decisions.
 The right (intuitive) brain is where intuition resides.
 It is all about emotions, senses and creative thought.

 During practice, the intuitive part of the brain gets exercised.
-The goal of practice in the learning process is to move the execution of basic skills along the path to mastery—from the logical brain in the direction of the intuitive brain.
+The goal of practice is to move the execution of basic skills along the path to mastery—from the logical brain in the direction of the intuitive brain.

-From the time we enter school, we're conditioned to memorize and gain an understanding of topics; we are seldom afforded the opportunity to apply this knowledge and become skillful before entering the workforce.
+From the time we enter school, we're conditioned to memorize and gain an understanding of topics, and we're seldom afforded the opportunity to apply this knowledge and become skillful before entering the workforce.

-Sales reps have a lot to learn, and what they are expected to know keeps changing because it is continually expanding.
-Hence the crying need for the practice of the fundamental skills and knowledge they will use again and again.
+Sales reps have a lot to learn, and what they are expected to know keeps changing and expanding.
+Hence the desperate need for the practice of the fundamental skills.

 Confidence begins with competence.
-Providing opportunities for sales reps to continuously practice what they learn in training encourages long-term comprehension.
-And with comprehension and competence come the confidence, poise, and polish to succeed in the field.
-But how does this happen and what is the science behind practice?
+Providing opportunities for sales reps to practice what they learn encourages long-term comprehension.
+And with comprehension and competence come the confidence, poise, and polish needed to succeed in the field.
+But how does this happen?

 In an article on Artificial Intuition, Monica Anderson makes it clear that intuition-based skills are improved with practice.
-While that may lead some to conclude that the intuitive part of the brain is better than the logical part, it’s important to remember that one isn’t necessarily better than the other, just different.
+However, it’s important to remember that the intuitive half of the brain isn’t necessarily better than the logical half, just different.

 The brain uses both to do its work.

 What about the argument that we are either right-brained or left-brained—in other words, that one side or the other dominates?
-Just not so according to expert Kendra Cherry, who says the idea of left or right brain dominance is a myth.
+According to expert Kendra Cherry, the idea of left or right brain dominance is a myth.
 Again, one is not better than the other.
 They are just different and provide different categories of service.

 According to Jason Shen in his piece, “The Science of Practice: What Happens When You Learn a New Skill," learning rewires our brains.
 It’s necessary to activate portions of the brain, to accomplish any task.